Here we will show you how to setup hotlink protection in cPanel.

 Was this answer helpful?

-Here we will show you how to use file manager in cPanel.
+Here we will show you how to setup an email forwarder in cPanel.